tatsy/spica/README.md

 Bidirectional path tracing (256 spp)

 ## Acknowledgment

-This renderer is largely inspired by PBRT v3 by M. Pharr, G. Humphreys and W. Jakob.
-The author would like to sincerely appreciate the authors for allowing the open access to their source codes.
+This renderer is largely inspired by PBRT v3 of M. Pharr, G. Humphreys and W. Jakob.
+The author would sincerely like to appreciate the authors for allowing the open access to their source codes.

 The author sincerely would also like to thank for HDR images provided by sIBL Archive [http://www.hdrlabs.com/sibl/archive.html](http://www.hdrlabs.com/sibl/archive.html).
 These images are licensed under the Creative Commons Attribution-Noncommercial-Share Alike 3.0 License.